-- a) Promote the designated apartments with Government of Ireland logo on any site signage; - b) Promote the designated apartments as Croí Cónaithe (Cities) designated apartments on their website; - c) Clearly state that Croí Cónaithe (Cities) funding is being used to subsidise the price of the apartments in any sales material, brochures, sales agent websites etc.
+- a) Promote the designated apartments with Government of Ireland logo and The Housing Agency logo on any site signage; - b) Promote the designated apartments as Croí Cónaithe (Cities) designated apartments and the First Home Scheme and the Help to Buy Scheme on their website; - c) Clearly state that Croí Cónaithe (Cities) funding is being used to subsidise the price of the apartments.
+The First Home Scheme and Help to Buy Scheme should also be included in any sales material, brochures, sales agent websites etc.